Class D-1 state volleyball: How No. 10 Elmwood-Murdock 'pushed through' to pull upset; Bergan methodical in win

 Howells-Dodge will play Nebraska Christian in Friday’s semifinal round.

-Nebraska Christian (29-3) struggled early in each of the first two sets, but with their balanced attack, found a way to handle the adversity and squeak by.
+Nebraska Christian (29-3) struggled early in each of the first two sets, but with its balanced attack, found a way to handle the adversity and squeak by.